bprollinson/robotzombieninjawizard/README.md

 ## Version History

+### 1.0.9
+1. Refilling HP and MP and resetting status effects during New Game Plus

 ### 1.0.8
 1. Fixing bug where the screen was not re-rendering when moved by an enemy spell